shashwatsaini/REDACT/README.md

 ## Description

-REDACT is a novel application for the automatic, AI-powered, universal redaction of sensitive information across text, PDFs, images, and video file types, complemented by a robust fine-tuning process, guardrails, and content safety mechanisms.
+REDACT is a novel application for the automatic, AI-powered, universal redaction of sensitive information across text, PDFs, images, audio, and video file types, complemented by a robust fine-tuning process, guardrails, and content safety mechanisms.

 ## Key Features